I constantly find myself in awe

 Various papers that are ready to be recycled

-Felt Sheets (At least dozen is good- you’ll need about two per sheet of paper you want to make)
+Felt Sheets (At least dozen is good- you’ll need about two

 Newspaper and some hand towels or paper towels